Skip to content

 Script: perfSONAR-update-lsregistration.sh (see above)

 The combined helper contains an extract command that produces a self-contained restore script.
-Use --output/--input to control paths.
-Example:
+Note the distinction:

 # Produce a self-contained restore script suitable for host restore